 Deep Cuts: The Rolling Stones

-Growing up in the ‘80s, I was always familiar with the Rolling Stones, especially their numerous radio hits, many of which have had a great impact on the world of music.
+Growing up in the ‘80s, I was always familiar with the Rolling Stones, especially their numerous radio hits, many of which have had a great impact on the world of music (see our essentials list here).
 In college, I went through a Stones phase that consisted of two purchases: 1) 1989’s three disc Singles Collection: The London Years, and 2) 1984’s one-disc Rewind.
 Both sets are good – Collection obviously covers more ground from the early years while Rewind focuses on the bigger hits from 1971-1984.
 Combined, these two collections gave me, the casual Stones fan, an adequate overview of their commercial successes from these years.

 "Jigsaw Puzzle" off 1968's Beggars Banquet inspired John's Deep Cuts playlist.